 but you need to complete them all before you submit your application.

-image on the right-hand side of the page provides detailed information about the
+right-hand side of the page provides detailed information about the sections of

 We Can Help